wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 See `kcreg config credentials --help` for more information about starting an authenticated session.

 #### 6.4.2.
-Working with alternative configurations
+Working with alternative configurations {#}

-By default, the Client Registration CLI automatically maintains a configuration file at a default location, `./.keycloak/kcreg.config`, under the userâ€™s home directory.
+By default, the Client Registration CLI automatically maintains a configuration file at a default location, `./.keycloak/kcreg.config`, under the user¡¯s home directory.
 You can use the `--config` option to point to a different file or location to mantain multiple authenticated sessions in parallel.
 It is the safest way to perform operations tied to a single configuration file from a single thread.

 |      | Do not make the configuration file visible to other users on the system.
 The configuration file contains access tokens and secrets that should be kept private. |
 | ---- | ------------------------------------------------------------ |